 "One of the most valuable features is that we can combine SOC and NOC operations in the same tool.
 We can provide NOC and SOC services in the same tool for two separate teams.
 There are plenty of third-party solutions that integrate with FortiSIEM.
 All these solutions already have a ready integration, and we have the possibility to create a custom connector for these solutions.
 Its reports are also very good."

-"The solution is easy to use, manage, and review all incidents."
+"The solution is relatively easy to use."

 "Some basic reporting mechanisms have room for improvement.
 Customers can do analysis by building Activeboards, Devo’s name for interactive dashboards.
 This capability is quite nice, but it is not a reporting engine.
 Devo does provide mechanisms to allow third-party tools to query data via their API, which is great.
 However, a lot of folks like or want a reporting engine, per se, and Devo simply doesn't have that.
 This may or may not be by design."